UCL/ba-ebdp-toolkit/data_loading.md

 [census](https://ec.europa.eu/eurostat/web/population-demography/population-housing-censuses/information-data)

 - The 2021 census adopts the 1km2 grid, but results are so far only released for population counts.
-- Other data will be released end March 2024.
+- Other data is meant to have been released in March 2024.

 ## Urban Atlas